JarkkoPar/GodotSingleBoardComputer/README.md

 ### I2cVl53l0x

 A VL53L0X based distance sensor for measuring distances.
 Currently initializes automatically in to continuous (or back-to-back) reading mode.
 You can get the measured distance in millimeters from the `distance_mm` property of the node and in inches from the `distance_inch` property.
 Note that the maximum distance measured by the VL53L0X sensor is 2 meters (2000 millimeters or 78.7 inches).
-If the distance returned is greater than the maximum, it meas there is nothing found in range of the sensor.
+If the distance returned is greater than the maximum, there is nothing found in range of the sensor.

 Default I2C address 0x29.

+## GpioDevice nodes

+### GpioHcSr04

+A HC-SR04 ultrasonic distance sensor for measuring distances.
+You can get the measured distance in millimeters from the `distance_mm` property of the node and in inches from the `distance_inch` property.
+The node uses a separate thread to do the measurement every 200 milliseconds, or about 5 times per second.

 ## AdcDevice nodes